layebairshad/eventhub/Desktop/eventhub/README.md

 4. Update `REACT_APP_STRIPE_PUBLISHABLE_KEY` with production keys

-## 👤 Author
+## Author

 Layeba Irshad

-## 🙏 Acknowledgments
+## Acknowledgments

 - Stripe for payment processing
 - MongoDB for database
 - React team for the amazing framework
 - All open-source contributors

-## 📞 Support
+## Notes

-For issues, questions, or contributions, please open an issue on the repository.

----
+This project is intended for learning and evaluation purposes.

-**Note:** This is a development version.
-For production use, ensure:
+For production use, additional security and optimizations would be required.
-- Strong JWT secrets
-- Secure MongoDB connection
-- HTTPS enabled
-- Stripe webhooks properly configured
-- Environment variables secured
-- Error logging and monitoring implemented